svshreya02/Live-Frame-Analysis/README.md

 # Live Frame Analysis
-Insightly Live Video Analysis is a tool developed to analyze live video streams from YouTube.
+Live Frame Analysis is a tool developed to analyze live video streams from YouTube.
 It extracts frames from the video, generates descriptions, provides frame-by-frame descriptions, and suggests categories for the video content.
 This tool leverages OpenAI's GPT-4 model and Google's Streamlink library for video stream processing.

 # Features
 Frame Extraction: Extract frames from a YouTube video stream.